 On February 15, 2018, the Company closed an underwritten public offering of 5.0 million shares of its common stock and warrants to purchase up to 3.5 million shares of common stock.
 Each share of common stock is being sold together with a warrant to purchase up to 0.70 of a share of common stock, at an exercise price of \$3.00 per share.
 The warrants will be exercisable immediately and for a period of five years from the date of issuance and are subject to future price adjustments in certain instances.
 The warrants include a price-based anti-dilution provision, which provides that the exercise price of the warrants will be adjusted downward if the Company issues or sells (or is deemed to issue or sell) securities at a price that is less than the exercise price in effect immediately prior to such issuance or sale (or deemed issuance or sale), before the expiration of the warrant term.
 In that case, the new exercise price of the warrants would equal the price at which the new securities are issued or sold (or are deemed to have been issued or sold).
-In addition, if the Company issues, sells or enters into any agreement to issue or sell securities at a price for the shares of its common stock, the holders of the warrants shall have the right to substitute such variable price for the exercise price of the warrants are exercisable only for cash, unless the registration statement of which the prospectus registering the offering was part is not effective for the issuance of the shares underlying the warrants, in which case the warrants may be exercised on a cashless basis.
-Additionally, the Company granted the underwriters a 30-day option to purchase up to an additional 750,000 shares of common stock directly from the Company at a price of \$2.05 per common share and accompanying warrant.
+In addition, if the Company issues, sells or enters into any agreement to issue or sell securities at a price which varies or may vary with the market price of the shares of its common stock, the holders of the warrants shall have the right to substitute such variable price for the exercise price of the warrant then in effect.
+The warrants are exercisable only for cash, unless the registration statement of which the prospectus registering the offering was part is not effective for the issuance of the shares underlying the warrants, in which case the warrants may be exercised on a cashless basis.
+Additionally, the Company granted the underwriters a 30-day option to purchase up to an additional 750,000 shares of common stock and warrants to purchase up to 525,000 shares of common stock directly from the Company at a price of \$2.05 per common share and accompanying warrant.
 Should the underwriter elect to cover overallotments through open market purchases, then the Company would be required to issue additional warrants to the underwriter at a purchase price of \$0.001 per Warrant Share.
-The Company received an overallotment notice from the underwriter for 220,500 shares which were issued on February 15, 2018.
-The Company received net proceeds of approximately \$9.4 million, before the overallotment option.
+The Company received an overallotment notice from the underwriter for 220,500 shares which were issued on